amanyagami/DRDNA/README.md

 - **Mitigation Techniques:** Implements state-of-the-art techniques to reduce the impact of detected errors.
 - **Model Compatibility:** Works with various deep learning architectures, such as ResNet, AlexNet, DenseNet, and VGG.

+## Profiling
+Dataset = Cifar 10
+Model  = Resnet 18

+Fault injected using custom fault injector based on pytorchFI.

+Results :
+100% sdc detected
+Successfully able to replicate the results in the paper.